How to Know if your Bone is Broken?

-Looking for the best quality 24 hour ER services?
+Looking for the best quality 24-hour ER services?

-We offer the best freestanding 24 hour ER services in Texas.
-We have top of the line medical technology and highly experienced ER healthcare experts prepped and ready to come to your aid in Baytown, Lake Jackson, Lumberton, and Waxahachie.
+We offer the best freestanding 24-hour emergency room services in Texas.
+We have top-of-the-line medical technology and highly experienced ER healthcare experts prepped and ready to come to your aid in Baytown, Lake Jackson, Lumberton, and Waxahachie.

-Each ER team is highly efficient in treating chest and abdominal pains, pediatric emergencies, flu symptoms, sports injuries, bone breaks, as well as all other major and minor injuries.
+Each ER team is highly efficient in treating chest and abdominal pains, pediatric emergencies, flu symptoms, sports injuries, bone breaks, and fractures, as well as all other major and minor injuries.
 All services are available 24/7, including weekends and holidays with little to no wait times.
 After You Receive Quality ER Care, our Patient Advocate will help ensure Hassle-Free Billing.

-Our Promise is to Always Help Find the Best Solutions in Benefit of our Patients from the time you walk-in without having to wait in line and when you are personally assisted with the billing process.
+Our Promise is to Always Help Find the Best Solutions to the Benefit of our Patients from the time you walk in without having to wait in line and when you are personally assisted with the billing process.
 We are here to help you get well and stay well!